Mounjaro Week 1 Meal Plan | Ease Into Your First Days With Confidence

 Lunch: Grilled Chicken + Quinoa

 3 oz grilled chicken, 1/2 cup cooked quinoa, roasted cherry tomatoes, lemon juice.
-(30g protein, 340 cal)
+(30g, 340 cal)

 Dinner: Turkey Meatballs + Marinara

-Foods That Work on Mounjaro Week 1
+Foods That Work on Mounjaro

 Lean proteins.
 Chicken breast, white fish, turkey, shrimp, lean ground beef, eggs, cottage cheese.
-These digest cleanly and sit well even when your stomach is adjusting.
+These foods digest cleanly and sit well even when your stomach is adjusting.
 Aim for grilled, baked, or steamed — not fried.

 Bananas and other mild fruits.
 Bananas are easy to digest and naturally help with any mild nausea.
 Berries, peaches, and melons work too.
 Skip citrus if your stomach feels fragile.

-Foods to Completely Avoid in Week 1
+Foods to Completely Avoid in Your First Days

 Heavy cream sauces.
 Alfredo, cream-based soups, buttery pasta.
 If it coats your mouth, your stomach won't be thrilled about it.

-Hydration and Electrolytes on Mounjaro Week 1
+Hydration and Electrolytes on Mounjaro

 Target: at least 64 oz of water per day.
 More if you were a coffee drinker before (caffeine is a mild diuretic).